Tesla Stock Is Soaring. It's Controversial. And Soon, It Could Be In Your Portfolio

 Under his contract as CEO, he stands to earn a massive bonus if the company's stock keeps rising.
 And because of all the Tesla stock he owns, even without that bonus, a rising stock lifts his wealth.

-Earlier this month, as Tesla stock soared, Musk became richer than Warren Buffett.
+Earlier this month, as Tesla stock soared, Musk became richer than Buffett.